xapp-ai/documentation/help/install/javascript.md

 1. **Locate Your Unique Key**

-   Each XAPP Chat Widget requires a unique `key`.
+   Each XAPP widget (Chat, Search, Form/Scheduler) requires a unique `key`.
 This key should have been provided to you by XAPP.
 It will be used in the JavaScript snippet to uniquely identify your widget.

-2. **Insert the JavaScript Snippet**
+2. **Insert the JavaScript Snippets**

-   Insert the following JavaScript snippet into the HTML of your website.
-It is crucial to place this snippet just before the closing `</body>` tag for optimal performance.
+   Insert the following JavaScript snippets into the HTML of your website.
+It is crucial to place the snippets just before the closing `</body>` tag for optimal performance.

+   **Chat Snippet**

    ```html
    <script